Irreducible modules for equivariant map superalgebras and their extensions: Extensions

-In this subsection we will reduce the problem of determining 1-extensions between finite-dimensional $\Gga$-modules to that of determining homomorphisms and extensions between finite-dimensional $\ga/\sfm^n$-modules, where $\sfm$ is a maximal ideal of $A$ and $n$ is a positive integer.
+Our next goal is to reduce the problem of determining 1-extensions between finite-dimensional $\Gga$-modules to that of determining homomorphisms and extensions between finite-dimensional $\ga/\sfm^n$-modules, where $\sfm$ is a maximal ideal of $A$ and $n$ is a positive integer.
 We start with a general result regarding first cohomology.
+Recall the definition of transgression map (Definition~\ref{defn:transgression}).